Lithill/Eponymous-Bosch/README.md

 ### **Initial Discussion**

 AI is currently very much in the public eye, and Open AI's Dall-E 2 is no exception to this.
-With this in mind, it was felt that it may be an interesting venture to use Dall-E 2 to reimagine various artwork and posters in the style of Hieronymus Bosch; a 15th Century Dutch/Netherlandish painter, most noted for his work 'The Garden of Earthly Delights'.
+It was felt that it may be an interesting venture to use Dall-E 2 to reimagine various artwork and posters in the style of Hieronymus Bosch; a 15th Century Dutch/Netherlandish painter, most noted for his work 'The Garden of Earthly Delights'.
 <br/><br/>

 ### **User Stories**